 With the motors still spinning, shut off your radio TX.
 Your quad should disarm within 5 seconds of the TX fully powering off.
 If not, you need to investigate your failsafe settings again.

-Now, lets go to the Setup tab for the remaining tests.
+Now, lets go to the Setup tab to double-check your gyro configuration:

 We also put together a video guide to make the process easy to follow!
 This guide parallels the setup here, so you can watch it alongside your software setup.
+We shot this video using Betaflight 2.9 in 2016, but it is still very relevant and closely follows this guide.
 Check it out!

 After following all of our software setup guides, you should finally be ready to go out and fly your miniquad.
 If it is your first time flying, make sure you have plenty of space to move around and that your “LEVEL” switch is enabled so that the quadcopter self-levels.
 We hope you have a blast.

 Please remember that while the default Betaflight PIDs are pretty good for most quadcopters, they are not always perfect.
 You may experience vibrations in turns or descents or sluggish handling.
 If your quadcopter vibrates in a hover, land immediately – the motors will quickly overheat and break.

 The Betaflight development community maintains an excellent wiki on Github which has technical details and guides on almost every feature of Betaflight.
 These guides are a bit scattered, but are incredibly useful once you know what you are looking for.
 You can check it out here.